 Catalog Descriptions: Click Here

 Dr. Melody Wollan, associate professor of management, currently serves as the coordinator for the graduate program in business administration.
 The graduate program offers a Master of Business Administration with an option in Applied Management, an option in Research, and a concentration in Accountancy.
-The program also offers a graduate certificate in accountancy and is accredited by the AACSB-International.
+A fully online program in the Applied Management Option begins Summer 2016.
+The program is accredited by the AACSB-International.